 The focus of Grade 6 is on building Jewish life skills, understanding rituals, continuing to explore Jewish identity, and preparing for the Bar/Bat Mitzvah.
 Specific elements of the curriculum include:

-- Leading the Jewish community in tefillah (weekday afternoon and Shabbat morning service)
+- Leading the Jewish community in tefillah (weekday afternoon and Shabbat morning worship)

 - Understanding the Mitzvot of Talmud Torah (the study of Torah) and wearing a tallit and kippah